 Chief elected officials of local, state and tribal governments serve on the PAG Regional Council.
 The nine leaders work collaboratively to represent the greater Tucson region in their decisions regarding transportation planning, air quality, water quality and economic vitality.
 The governing body meets five times annually to develop, adopt and/or endorse policies, plans, reports and other submittals.
 Each member has one vote to ensure decisions are made with a regional commitment to approve plans and policies that drive economic growth across the region.

-PAG Treasurer: Pascua Yaqui Tribe Chairman Peter Yucupicio
+PAG Vice Chair: Pascua Yaqui Tribe Chairman Peter Yucupicio

 Tucson Mayor Regina Romero